kanippah/FtpSiteSynchronizer/replit.md

-# FTP/SFTP Manager
+# FTP/SFTP/NFS Manager

 ## Overview

-This is a Flask-based web application for managing FTP and SFTP file transfers.
-The system provides a web interface for configuring FTP/SFTP sites, creating scheduled jobs for file transfers, and monitoring transfer activities through logs and notifications.
+This is a Flask-based web application for managing FTP, SFTP, and NFS file transfers.
+The system provides a web interface for configuring FTP/SFTP/NFS sites, creating scheduled jobs for file transfers, and monitoring transfer activities through logs and notifications.

 ## User Preferences